 Even amidst this aching pain & discomfort I did not choose, I still had a choice.

-While I did eventually get up to grab the heating pad which always helps, by 5:00am I was fully awake.
+While I did eventually get up to grab the heating pad which always helps, after 2-3 hours of this I was fully awake by 5:00am.
 (I usually get up closer to 7:00am).
 From bed, I noticed the light beginning to slowly brighten through the window to the back yard.
 I thought, "The Sun will rise soon."
 And without any further consideration, I sat straight up, threw on my hoodie & sandals, and walked out the door.

 I turned left out of the front of the house and walked East into the neighborhood behind me.
 The first thing I noticed, was the incredible volume of the birds – in numbers and sound.
 Being only a few miles from the airport, the neighborhood in which I'm temporarily living in Albuquerque typically carries a fair amount of ambient noise during the day – planes, cars, school children...
 But at around 5:30am, it was silent and the birds were awake in celebration of the new day.
 I could hear how some were calling back & forth to each other across the street.
 I looked up and saw pairs & threes flying together, swooping from one tree to the next.